MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-bot-based-plugin.md

 **Trigger message extension in M365 Chat**

-To trigger the message extension through M365 Chat, follow these steps:
+To trigger the message extension as plugin in M365 Chat, follow these steps:

 1. Go to **Visual Studio**.
 1. In the debug dropdown, select **Copilot (browser)**.
 Visual Studio launches Teams web client.